fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/account/FederalAccounts.md

 HOST: https://api.usaspending.gov

-# Federal Account Profile

-# Group Landing Page
+# Federal Account Landing Page

 This endpoint supports the federal account landing page, which provides a list of all federal accounts for which individual federal accounts pages are available on USAspending.gov.